microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 You can now test the enhanced agent, which can now support additional operations.
 You'll need to reprovision the agent and refresh the browser.
 Follow below steps to proceed:

 - Select the agents toolkit's extension icon <img width="24" alt="m365atk-icon" src="https://github.com/user-attachments/assets/b5a5a093-2344-4276-b7e7-82553ee73199" />  to open its activity bar from within your project.
-- In the activity bar of the toolkit under "Utility" select "Zip App Package" to create package, select **manifest.json** when prompted.
-- In same "Utility" select "Validate Application" to validate package for any issues before uploading, select **Validate package using Teams Store rules** when prompted.
-- Next, in the activity bar of the toolkit under "LifeCycle" select "Provision" to package and upload the newly updated agent for testing.
+- In the activity bar of the toolkit under "LifeCycle" select "Provision" to package and upload the newly updated agent for testing.
 - Next, go back to the open Microsoft Edge browser tab and do a refresh or simply go to  +++https://m365.cloud.microsoft/chat+++ .
 - Select the **RepairServiceAgent** from the left side of the screen under **Agents**.